signatur3-git/prompt-gen-spec/docs/project-management/documentation-project-plan.md

+title: RPG Documentation Project Plan (M0 Approved)
 ---
-title: RPG Documentation Project Plan (M0 Draft)
----

 # RPG Documentation Project Plan

 This plan outlines the workstreams, schedule, and governance checkpoints required to complete the RPG v1.0.0.rc1 documentation milestones.
 It satisfies Milestone M0 acceptance criteria and provides the coordination framework for subsequent deliverables.

+> **Governance approval:** Ratified by the Steering Committee on 2024-04-12 following completion of the M0 review cycle.

 ## 1. Workstreams & Ownership